JoshGrant5/interview-scheduler/README.md

 # LHL Scheduler

-Interview Scheduler a single-page React application that allows users to book and cancel interviews using a WebSocket server to build a realtime experience.
+Interview Scheduler a single-page React application that allows users to book and cancel interviews using WebSockets to build a realtime experience.

 [Click here](https://lhl-scheduler-jg.netlify.app/) to view application on Netlify.